fellow-sh/apsc177/assignments/assignment03/pseudocode_v1.md

 output_string = sorted(input_chars)
 ```

 You should implement a similar sorting procedure that was covered in Lab 1, but as specified by the assignment details, it should be non-complex and only involve if-statements.

-**Note:** Uppercase letters have different ASCII codes then lowercase letters.
-For example, `'B'` has an index of 65, whereas `'a'` has an index of 97, so the string `"aB"` will be sorted as `"Ba"`.
-Therefore, you must convert all letters to the same case before comparing them.
+This part of the assignment is made easy since the letters need to be in ASCII order and not necessarily alphabetical.